-In order to change the clip speed, right-click the desired clip, choose the "Speed" command.
+In order to change the clip speed, right-click the desired clip, and choose the "Speed" command.
 The following dialog box appears:

 You can use different ways to control the clip speed.
 The speed settings will be shown near the clip name on the Timeline tracks: